 Please note that in the case of any violation in publishing ethics, guidelines, duplicate submission, plagiarism, etc., VJHSS holds the right to reject the manuscript at any stage of the publishing process.

-Upon acceptance of an article, the authors will be asked to complete a “Journal Publishing Agreement” (see more information on this)
+Upon acceptance of an article, the authors will be asked to complete a “Journal Publishing Agreement”.

 Role of the Funding Source